Bills targeting trans youth are growing more common — and radically reshaping lives

 Methodology

-NPR used data from several organizations that track anti-trans legislation, including ACLU, Freedom for All Americans, Movement Advancement Project and Trans Formations Project.
+NPR used data from several organizations that track anti-trans legislation, including ACLU, Freedom for All Americans, Movement Advancement Project, Trans Formations Project and the Trevor Project.
 Data on state level nondiscrimination protections was sourced from Pew Research Center.

 NPR verified each piece of legislation by checking it against bill tracking or state legislature databases.
 NPR's analysis includes all states that have enacted anti-trans laws since 2021.